 Grains are a controversial food in modern society, but the real problem with grains may not be what you think!
-On the one hand, you have experts who claim that grains are a modern addition to the food supply and have only been consumed for the last 10,000 years or so but we aren’t meant to eat them.
+On the one hand, you have experts who claim that we aren’t meant to eat them based on the stance that grains are a modern addition to the food supply and people have consumed them for only the last 10,000 years or so.
 Others claim that grains are the foundation of our food supply and have been for thousands of years.

-Turns out that both sides might be, but with some important caveats, which means it isn’t a simple answer, because we may not be actually talking about the same food!
+Turns out that both sides might be, but with some important caveats.
+This means it isn’t a simple answer, mostly because we may not actually be talking about the same food!

 What’s In a Grain?

-Be definition, a “whole grain” contains all parts of the seed, while refined grains often have the bran or germ removed, leaving just the highly starchy endosperm.
-Whole grains can be a source of nutrients like b-vitamins, magnesium and others, but refined grains have most of these beneficial parts removed.
+By definition, a “whole grain” contains all parts of the seed, while refined grains often have the bran or germ removed, leaving just the highly starchy endosperm.
+Whole grains can be a source of nutrients like B-vitamins, magnesium, and others, but in refined grains most of these beneficial parts are removed.

-Processed grains can be enriched with synthetic forms of nutrients like folic acid (instead of the natural form of folate), iron and b-vitamins to try to make up for the nutrients removed during processing.
+Many manufacturers enrich processed grains with synthetic forms of nutrients like folic acid (instead of the natural form of folate), iron, and B-vitamins to try to make up for the nutrients removed during processing.

-One of the biggest problem with modern grains is that they aren’t the same as they used to be a few hundred years ago… or even a few decades ago!
-And grains consumed in the U.S. aren’t the same as the grains eaten in other countries… especially when it comes to wheat.
+It’s a fact: modern grains aren’t the same as they used to be a few hundred years ago, or even a few decades ago!
+And the grains we consume in the U.S. aren’t the same as the grains eaten in other countries … especially when it comes to wheat.

-In 1872, the modern roller mill was invented.
-Before this time, grains were ground in whole form, often with stones, and the flour still contained all the components of the whole grain.
-With the dawn of the modern mill, it was now possible to separate the parts of the whole grain and use just the starchy endosperm to create an inexpensive and very finely ground white flour (similar to most flour used today). (source)
+With the dawn of the modern mill in the mid 19th century, grain evolved.
+Before this time, grains and wheat were ground in whole form, often with stones, and the flour still contained all the components of the whole grain.
+It was now possible to separate the parts of the whole grain and use just the starchy endosperm to create an inexpensive and very finely ground white flour (similar to most flour used today).

 In other words, while these modern varieties are easier and faster to grow, they don’t contain the same levels of nutrients but have the same levels of phytic acid, creating an imbalance that can lead to nutrient deficiencies.